KieranBakerKCL/IntroductoryMaterials/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/KieranBakerKCL/StatisticalModellingDemo/HEAD?labpath=StatisticalModellingDemo.ipynb)

 Welcome to the Statistical Modelling brown bag session.
-Open up the StatisticalModellingDemo.ipynb file to follow the presentation with all the live code!
+Hit the Launch Binder button above to follow the presentation with all the live code, and run it as we go!